-Do you think there's a connection between mental health and creativity?
+Do you think there's a link between mental health and creativity?

 Comic Con does.